altonrus/website-decision-mod-lab/content/authors/yangyuru-liu/_index.md

 #   link: https://github.com/gcushen

 superuser: false
-user_groups: ["students","lab-members"]
+user_groups: ["students","lab-alums"]
 weight: 30
 ---

+Yangyuru completed a summer project with the lab in 2022.

 I am an undergraduate student at McGill University, majoring in statistics and minoring in finance.
-I am passionate about using data analysis to solve real-world problems and interested in interdisciplinary studying in data science,finance, and public health .
+I am passionate about using data analysis to solve real-world problems and interested in interdisciplinary studying in data science,finance, and public health.